-Last Updated on 1 December 2020 by Lukasz Zelezny
+Last Updated in April 2021 by Lukasz Zelezny

 How Does SEO Work?